The DASH Lab will be operating in a remote framework through the fall of 2020.

-The DASH (Digital Arts, Sciences, and Humanities) Lab is an interdisciplinary, collaborative space in Sojourner Truth Library where students, faculty, and staff from across the campus come together to learn how to use and create digital tools and projects, including maps, archives, data visualizations, and video essays.
+The DASH (Digital Arts, Sciences, and Humanities) Lab, located on the main floor of the Sojourner Truth Library, is an interdisciplinary, collaborative space where students, faculty, and staff from across the campus come together to learn how to use and create digital tools and projects, including maps, archives, data visualizations, video essays, and podcasts!

 The DASH Lab has multiple functions: